laprej/laprej-www/courses/rpi-csci-2500-2017-fall.md

 you should do whatever is necessary to ensure your work remains your work.
-If during in the grading process, it is determined that students shared or duplicated work, those students will automatically score a zero for the offense.
-For a second offense, the student or students involved will fail this course and a report will be sent to the Dean of Students office which could result in additional disciplinary action.
+If during in the grading process, it is determined that students shared or duplicated work, those students will automatically score a zero for the offense and a report will be sent to the Dean of Students Office which could result in additional disciplinary action.
+For a second offense, the student or students involved will fail this course.
 Additionally, undergraduates offenders cannot mentor in the future.
 In the event a graduate student is caught cheating, that student will fail.